Anivive/create-vue3-package/templates/CONTRIBUTING.md

 * 4 spaces
 * "Attractive"

-### Checking coding style
+[comment]: <> (### Checking coding style)

-Run `npm run test` before committing to ensure your changes follow our coding standards.
+[comment]: <> (Run `npm run test` before committing to ensure your changes follow our coding standards.)

 ## License
-By contributing your code, you agree to license your contribution under the MIT License.
+By contributing your code, you agree to license your contribution under the [MIT License](LICENSE.md).
 By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).